yuanqing/asset-versioning/README.md

 Usage: asset-versioning replace [globs] [options]

 Replaces original filenames with their versioned filenames (as specified in a manifest) in the files matched by globs.
+Ignores binary files matched by the globs.

 Globs:
   One or more globs.
-(Ignores binary files.)

 Options:
   -b, --baseDirectory BASE_DIRECTORY  Base directory to perform the